Carbon Capture, Utilization and Storage

 Reaching net zero with ccus

-We are scoping CCUS and mineralization projects around the world and are committed to capturing more than 5 million tons of CO2 annually by 2030.
+We are scoping CCUS and mineralization projects around the world and are committed to capturing 5 million tons of CO2 annually by 2030.
 Our diverse portfolio ranges from CO2 storage to CO2 utilization.
 Among these, we have identified 17 flagship projects.
 Based on mature technologies and robust partnerships and value chains, these sites are well positioned to become net-zero cement plants and produce net-zero cement.
+We count 10 further projects in early stage development to make CCUS a reality at scale across key markets worldwide.

 Driving decarbonization in Europe